 - Ensure you have met all eligibility requirements listed above.
 Then, contact the Minor Home Repair Program at 720.523.6203 and talk with staff to determine your initial eligibility and have an application sent to you.

 - Attach copies - not originals - of the following supporting documentation for each adult living in the household:

-- Income Tax Forms with the 2015 full tax return (signed and dated)1
+- Income tax forms with the the most current full tax return (signed and dated)1

 - Paycheck stubs with YTD information for two months (SSDI, SSI, Disability, Unemployment, etc.)